zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

  - after any update in account the data is updated in each connected device.
 5. Categories:
  - list is available for each operation: add expense/income, edit record, open list of categories in menu;
- - after add/update new category or delete category without linked data it updates in each list for each synchronized device;
+ - after adding/updating new category or deleting category without linked data it updates in each list for each synchronized device;
  - when user tries to delete a category with data then it moves to other with specific error message OR proper error message appears.
 5. Actions with records:
  - edited data stored on dropbox;